TheKyleChau/CS3337Project/README.md

-CS3337 Project using CodeIgniter4 Framework
+CS3337 Project using (MVC) CodeIgniter4 Framework

 MMS with Login/Delete